samblenny/usb-host-tests/README.md

 <!-- SPDX-FileCopyrightText: Copyright 2025 Sam Blenny -->
 # USB Host Tests

-**DRAFT: WORK IN PROGRESS**
+**WORK IN PROGRESS**

-This repo is for experimenting with tests to reproduce some odd behavior with the CircuitPython USB host implementation.
+This repo has tests where I'm trying to reliably reproduce intermittent odd behavior I've encountered with the CircuitPython USB host implementation.